 Life today and tomorrow (the elder’s perspective on life, and wisdom for future generations)

 Though there is a structure to the interview, the approach is organic, client-led, and story-focused.
 Because it is a collaborative process between the senior and the filmmaker, the interview is conversational.

 *the interview can also be conducted in a studio, which can be booked for an additional fee.

 The culmination of this experience is an artfully composed portrait, arranged in a series of 8-10 minute thematic vignettes, each bookended with archival family photos.
 Though the portrait can be enjoyed in its entirety, the vignette structure also allows the viewing and sharing of each story separately.

-The final portrait will be delivered to the client on DVD and as a digital file stored in a custom USB drive and posted privately online where it can be easily shared with family and friends.
+The final portrait will be delivered to the client as a digital file stored in a custom USB drive and posted privately online where it can be easily shared with family and friends.